nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/guides/git-troubleshooting.md

 1. Remove "credential.helper=cache" via `git config --global --unset credential.helper`.
 2. Overwrite the setting with "store" instead of "cache" via `git config --global credential.helper store`.

-:bulb: If you use ARC commander, we recommend to use the second approach to keep storing your credentials for DataHUB synchronization.
+💡 If you use ARC commander, we recommend to use the second approach to keep storing your credentials for DataHUB synchronization.

 ## Git remote